demming/apache-activemq-artemis-tracker/README.md

 # Diclaimer

-I assume there is some interest in having ARM container images for Artemis.
+I recognized some interest in having ARM container images for Artemis.
 There were some individual efforts to make it available to everyone.
 For as long as the upstream does not push their own ARM builds, I am trying to help out as well.
 But the results are intended for my own private purposes only.

 This is a private effort.
 No warranty, no responsibility, implicit or explicit, use at your own risk.
 Do your own due diligence.
 Applying Apache License on my deltas.